learnitmyway/learnitmyway/content/post/learn-javascript-with-these-resources.md

 Out of the seemingly unlimited set of available resources to learn the language, I would like to share the ones that helped me and were worth the time investment.

-Before starting with these resources you should have knowledge of computer science fundamentals.
-My recommendations can be found in
-<a href="https://www.learnitmyway.com/2017/06/04/learn-how-to-code-with-these-resources/" target="_blank"
-rel="noopener">Learn how to code with these resources</a>.
-If you already have a strong base, the resources below can be completed in the order they are written.
+Before starting with these resources you should have some coding experience.
+If you would like to gain some more experience or have no experience coding, I would recommend having a look at <a href="https://www.learnitmyway.com/2017/06/04/learn-how-to-code-with-these-resources/" target="_blank" rel="noopener">Learn how to code with these resources</a>.
+If you would prefer to dive in, the resources below can be completed in the order they are shown.

 **<a href="http://www.wickedlysmart.com/hfjs/" target="_blank"
 rel="noopener">Head First JavaScript Programming</a>** (2014) Freeman and Robson